The Blacklist bosses and star Megan Boone look back at Elizabeth Keen's most defining moments

 Liz's image of her life, specifically her personal life, was shattered when she learned that her husband, Tom Keen (Ryan Eggold), was placed in her life.
 "There is probably nothing more devastating than to learn that your husband, your life partner, is not who you think he is," Eisendrath says.

-Tom was a massive part of Liz's journey, but initially his story was very different.
-The EPs reveal that in the original pilot, Tom died.
+Tom was a massive part of Liz's journey, but, initially, his story was very different.
+The EPs revealed that, in the original pilot, Tom died.
 During a meeting with a network that didn't buy the show, an executive suggested there would be more story in Tom being alive.
 Clearly, it was good advice.
 Tom Keen became one of The Blacklist's complex characters, and even had a short-lived spin-off.

 3. Discovery of the warrior gene